 2.75 GPA: Sophomore status or higher

-This eight week program is aimed at students with an interest in this key world actor, whether or not they have previously studied Russian politics or language.
-It was designed by the University of Iowa in partnership with two esteemed universities in Russia: the Higher School of Economics (HSE) and the Pushkin State Russian Language Institute.
-Students will have a choice between two separate academic tracks: Russian Language and Culture or Contemporary Russia.
-This particular website focuses on the Russian Language and Culture track.
+This eight week program is aimed at students with an interest in Russian language and culture and the disciplines of Political Science and International Relations.
+It is designed by the University of Iowa in partnership with the Pushkin State Russian Language Institute.
+Students will have a choice between two separate academic tracks: Russian Language and Culture or Contemporary Russian Politics (the Contemporary Russian Politics track will not be offered during Summer 2014).

-The Russian Language and Culture track, hosted by Pushkin, will allow participants to immerse themselves in Russian culture during the entire eight week session.
+The Russian Language and Culture track, hosted by the Pushkin Institute, will allow participants to immerse themselves in Russian culture during the entire eight week session.

-There are two separate academic tracks for this program: Russian Language and Culture and Contemporary Russia.
-Students in the Russian Language and Culture track will spend their entire eight weeks primarily studying language, literature, and culture at Pushkin.
+There are two separate academic tracks for this program: Russian Language and Culture and Contemporary Russian Politics.
+Students in the Russian Language and Culture track will spend their entire eight weeks primarily studying language, literature, and culture.

-Participants who choose the Contemporary Russia track will spend the month of June studying Russian language and culture at Pushkin, then take political science courses at HSE during July.
-For information on the Contemporary Russia class, students can visit their website.
+Participants who choose the Contemporary Russian Politics track will spend the first month of the program studying Russian language and culture, then take a political science course during the second month (not offered Summer 2014).

 Students that elect to participate in the Russian Language and Culture track will receive eight semester hours' worth of Russian language credit.
 This will likely be broken down into two hours for oral practice, two hours for vocabulary/grammar, one hour for listening, one hour for writing, one hour for reading, and one additional hour taken in a special course on culture or literature.

-Students in the Contemporary Russia course will likely receive ten semester hours worth of credit: four hours of Russian language credit, and six hours for the Contemporary Russian Politics course (equivalent to The University of Iowa course 30:141) (not offered Summer 2014).
+Students on the Contemporary Russian Politics track will receive a total of eight semester hours worth of credit: five hours of Russian language credit, and three hours for the Contemporary Russian Politics course (equivalent to The University of Iowa course 30:141) (not offered Summer 2014).

-UI Political Science Professor William Reisinger is familiar with this program and can help students bring credit back into the Political Science major.
-UI Lecturer of Russian Language Irina Kostina can help Russian Language majors understand how this credit can apply to their degree.
-Students should expect to bring back eight or nine hours of credit.
-For more general information on credit transfer, please contact the relevant study abroad advisor.
+UI Political Science Professor William Reisinger is familiar with this program and helps students prepare for the Political Science course.
+UI Lecturer of Russian Language Irina Kostina helps Russian Language majors understand how this credit applies to their degree.
+Students should expect to bring back eight semester hours of credit.
+For more general information, please contact the relevant study abroad advisor.

 You can find more information on the sponsoring institutions, please visit the host universities' websites:

 Please come to the Study Abroad Resource Room for more general information on the steps to studying abroad.
-If you are ready to apply, please make an appointment with program coordinator Sterling Bacher.
-Call 319-335-0353 to schedule a meeting.
+If you are ready to apply, please make an appointment with the program coordinator.
+Call 319-335-0353 to schedule an appointment.

 Russia, officially known as the Russian Federation, is the world’s largest country by land area, stretching from Eastern Europe all the way to East Asia.
 The majority of Russia’s 142 million citizens live in the eastern section of the country neighboring Europe, though several large cities are sprinkled throughout the rest of the nation.
 Russia’s growth into a superpower after World War II put it at political odds with the US, but the two nations have grown closer after the opening up of Russia in the 80s and 90s.

-Participants in both tracks will be housed in double or triple rooms at Pushkin University.
-Students participating in the Contemporary Russia track will travel with their HSE classmates and dorm with them while in St. Petersburg during the last two weeks of July.
+Participants in both tracks will be housed in double or triple rooms at the Pushkin Institute.
 Below are photos of a standard Pushkin residence hall room and some of the campus.

 Airfare is not included in the program fee but students will work with Study Abroad to determine the best time for arrival.
 Students will also receive support from the UI as well as the Pushkin Institute when applying for a Russian visa.
 More information on travel arrangements will be provided after the application cycle has concluded.